How to Deal With Stress

 What I’ve focused on in this article is practices to take you into states of relaxation through the physical body, but I want to mention this deeper layer so it’s not overlooked.

-My all time favourite to change stress and tension for good:
+My all time favorite ways to deal with stress and to change stress and tension for good:

 - Take apart beliefs that activate emotional stress